About the Department

 - Urban Sociology

 Faculty members are actively engaged with other units on campus and many organizations in Washington, D.C. and around the nation, addressing issues related to these topics.
-The sound training provided by a talented and experienced faculty serves as excellent preparation for further graduate work or immediate employment in social research, community service, and related types of jobs.
+In 2006 the Sociology Department earned one of the highly-competitive University Selective Excellence Initiatives Awards for our three-year project "Urban Inequality: Costs, Consequences, and Policy responses."
+The sound training provided by a talented and experienced faculty serves as excellent preparation for further graduate work or immediate employment in social research, community service, and related endeavors.

 The Department of Sociology occupies Suite 409 in Phillips Hall, which is at the core of the GW campus and right across the street from Gelman Library.
 This space includes faculty offices, administrative and student services offices, and office space for graduate students and teaching and research assistants.
 A large University Computing Center is also located in Phillips Hall and offers access to computing services, including consultation on computing problems.
 Sociology classes are not concentrated entirely in Phillips Hall but spread into nearby buildings.
 This has been necessary because of the great number of students registered in Sociology, Human Services, and Criminal Justice classes each year.

-The Department of Sociology is directly affiliated with the Trachtenberg School of Public Policy and Public Administration, the Women's Studies Program, the Africana Studies Program, and the Department of Forensic Sciences.
+The Department of Sociology is directly affiliated with the Trachtenberg School of Public Policy and Public Administration, the Women's Studies Program, the Africana Studies Program, the Elliott School of International Affairs, the Department of Forensic Sciences, and the University Honors Program.